duylam-dev/Project_ML/README.md

 After, you can run file app.py then it run in address http://127.0.0.1:5000

-<p style="font-style: italic">Copyright belongs to My team, email leader: lam2012003az@gmail.com </p>
+<p style="font-style: italic">Copyright belongs to My team, if you have questions then contact: lam2012003az@gmail.com </p>